 TIP: Read the blog post about Görlitz – one of the most beautiful towns in Germany.
 It’s located directly on the border between Germany and Poland

 From the cathedral, continue over the bridge to the neighbourhood of Śródka.
 It’s only a few steps away.
 In this historic neighbourhood, you will find churches, squares, nice cafes, restaurants and cool street art.
-The area is not very large.
-It is easy to explore.
-The atmosphere here is much more relaxed than in the more busy city centre, and it’s a great place to hang out for a couple of hours.
+The area is not very large, so it’s easy to explore.
+The atmosphere here is much more relaxed than in the busy city centre, and it’s a great place to hang out for a couple of hours.

 3. See the Parish Church & Jesuits’ College